Veliky Novgorod: Republican period

-In 1136, the Novgorodians dismissed their prince Vsevolod Mstislavich.
-The year is seen as the traditional beginning of the Novgorod Republic.
-The city was able to invite and dismiss a number of princes over the next two centuries, but the princely office was never abolished and powerful princes, such as Alexander Nevsky, could assert their will in the city regardless of what Novgorodians said.
-The city state controlled most of Europe's northeast, from lands east of today's Estonia to the Ural Mountains, making it one of the largest states in medieval Europe, although much of the territory north and east of Lakes Ladoga and Onega was sparsely populated and never organized politically.
+From 1136 to 1478, Novgorod was the center of a separate political and administrative entity known as the Novgorod Republic.
+The Novgorodians dismissed their prince, Vsevolod Mstislavich, in 1136, and this year is traditionally taken as the beginning of the republican period, although the development of republican institutions in Novgorod was a much more complicated process that began earlier and ended much later.
+Novgorod was effectively a city-state that was dominated by a small group of wealthy merchant and noble families; although such city-states were common in Western Europe, this was unique in Russia, where princes typically held supreme authority.
+Novgorod was the largest Russian state until it was surpassed by Moscow in the 15th century.
+It controlled much of the Russian North; its hinterland stretched from the Gulf of Finland in the west to the Ural Mountains in the east.

-One of the most important local figures in Novgorod was the posadnik, or mayor, an official elected by the public assembly (called the Veche) from among the city's boyars, or aristocracy.
-The tysyatsky, or "thousandman", originally the head of the town militia but later a commercial and judicial official, was also elected by the Veche.
-Another important local official was the Archbishop of Novgorod who shared power with the boyars.
-Archbishops were elected by the Veche or by the drawing of lots, and after their election, were sent to the metropolitan for consecration.
+The city was able to appoint and dismiss a number of princes over the next two centuries, but the princely office was never abolished, and powerful princes, such as Alexander Nevsky, could assert their will in the city regardless of the wishes of the Novgorodians and usually independently of any boyar group that was dominant at the time.
+One of the most important local figures in Novgorod was the posadnik, or mayor, an official elected by the veche (popular assembly) from among the city's boyars, or aristocracy.
+From the end of the 13th century, he was limited to one-year appointments, and from 1354, the five kontsy of Novgorod each had their own posadnik, along with the stepenny (acting) posadnik.
+The number of posadniki increased again in the 15th century.
+The tysyatsky, or chiliarch, originally the head of the Novgorodian militia but later a commercial and judicial official, was also elected by the veche.
+Another important local official was the archbishop, who shared power with the boyars.
+The archbishop was elected by the veche or by the drawing of lots, and, after his election, was sent to the metropolitan of the Russian Orthodox Church for consecration.